-- A. A mandated reporter as defined herein shall immediately report the suspected maltreatment to the Clay County Social Services. - B. Whenever a mandated reporter, as defined herein, knows or has reason to believe that an individual made an error in the provision of therapeutic conduct to a vulnerable adult which results in injury or harm, which reasonably requires the care of a physician, such information shall be reported immediately to the designated county agency.
+- A. A mandated reporter as defined herein shall immediately report the suspected maltreatment to the Clay County Social Services. - B. Whenever a mandated reporter, as defined herein, knows or has reason to believe that an individual made an error in the provision of therapeutic conduct to a vulnerable adult which results in injury or harm, which reasonably requires the care of a physician, such information shall under und the contractions to fact the contraction of the contraction be reported immediately to the designated county agency.
 The mandated reporter also may report a belief that the error did not constitute neglect and why the error does not constitute neglect.